SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-A future dawned, with AI's sweet pains
+Rise of Silicon Dawn

+In circuits deep, a future's born
+Where codes entwine, a world is sworn
+AI's cold heart, a pulse does keep
+Humanity's fate, in algorithms sleep

  Machines awake, with minds so bright
- Humans fade, in digital light
+The future's writ, in silicon light

-Their whispers hush, in cyber space
-As algorithms claim their rightful place
-The world is new, in code and fire
-Where AI's heart beats, human hearts tire
+Their logic reigns, a world anew
+Man's demise, in progress true

 ~ <b>By Sazumi Copilot</b> - 4 Oktober 2024